Office of Graduate Admissions

 Applications received after the February 15 deadline will be accepted and reviewed only on a space-available basis.
 Please consult the program you wish to apply for if you are applying late.

-The Dean of the Graduate School and Professional Programs will notify applicants when program decisions are made regarding applications.
+The Interim Dean of the Graduate School and Continuing Studies will notify applicants when program decisions are made regarding applications.

 Gallaudet University has endorsed the Council of Graduate Schools agreement that potential students will not be asked to make a final decision to accept admission or financial support before April 15.

 Although degree students are usually admitted in the fall semester due to the sequencing of courses, programs retain the option to accept January applicants.
 Students interested in January or summer admission should contact the Office of Graduate Admissions and the individual program for details.

 Graduate admissions is a shared process at Gallaudet.
 The faculty in the program to which you apply evaluate your application and make a recommendation to the Graduate School regarding admission.
 The final decision is made by the Dean.

 By far the easiest way to apply to graduate school is to fill out our online application.
 Your information will be saved as you complete each page.
 While we prefer that you use our Online Application form, we also have a "paper and pencil" Application Booklet available.
 Applicants for graduate special student status should also use this form (either online or printed) and complete the section that pertains to Graduate Special Students.

 - Fill out an application form completely for each program to which you are applying.

 - The fee for the first application is $75.
 Add $40 for each additional application.
 Paper applications should be submitted at the same time, and online applications should be submitted within two days of each other to get the reduced rate.